Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and

-The oil and gas industries rely heavily on contractors, with as many as 70 per cent of companies recruiting at times, across a number of different disciplines.
+The oil and gas industries rely heavily on contractors, with as many as 70% of companies recruiting at times, across a number of different disciplines.
 At any given point, the workforce amongst some of the biggest companies in the oil and gas industries consists of up to 20 per cent short-term staff, meaning that there are often opportunities for contractors who have the necessary skills and experience.

 For anyone who is considering a career in contracting, there are a number of options for career progression, whether that’s the chance to gain more experience in a particular area, a desire to travel or the potential for permanent employment if the right role comes your way.

 With many companies finding that their need for contractors is on the increase, the sector is one which continues to grow as expansion is planned by the companies involved and supported by the government.
 With the ongoing need for the essential resources produced, there are plenty of benefits to choosing to work for yourself in the oil and gas industries.

 Beneficial pay rates – Because they forgo income security, contractors are usually paid significantly more than their permanent counterparts.
 Contractors do not get sick pay, an annual leave entitlement or employer pension contributions, meaning that they are in a position to negotiate rates which will adequately compensate them for their services.

 Flexible working opportunities – Many people choose to contract because it allows them the freedom to take time off when they want to rather than being limited by an annual leave allowance.
 Some prefer to have long breaks between contracts, some enjoy being able to arrange their lives around their other commitments, and some just prefer being able to take time off whenever they want to.